Enter your state

 More details about Medicare Supplement plans in North Carolina

 When should you sign up for a Medicare Supplement plan in North Carolina?
 The best time to enroll is during the six-month period called the Medigap Open Enrollment Period (OEP).
-This period begins when you are both over 65 years of age and are enrolled in Medicare Part B. Medicare beneficiaries can enroll in a plan during this time without being subjected to medical underwriting.
-This means that an insurance company offering Medicare Supplement plans in North Carolina cannot deny you coverage, or restrict plan availability for medical reasons.
+This period begins when you are both age 65 or older and are enrolled in Medicare Part B. Medicare beneficiaries can enroll in a plan during this time without being subjected to medical underwriting.
+This means that an insurance company offering Medicare Supplement plans in North Carolina cannot deny you coverage completely, or restrict plan availability for medical reasons.

 However, should you wish to enroll in a Medicare Supplement plan in North Carolina after your OEP you may be required to submit a health background for medical underwriting, and could be charged a higher monthly premium, be restricted due to pre-existing conditions, or even denied coverage.